Fred Wilson is one of the most successful startup investors in the world.

-In other words, rather than investing in businesses that produce physical products, you should focus on software-based businesses.
+In other words, rather than investing in businesses that produce physical products, you should focus on businesses that build software.

 Why?
-Because companies that build physical products have higher operating costs!
+Because companies that build physical products have far higher operating costs!

 Sure, some hardware companies will become successful.
 But statistically speaking, higher costs correlate to a higher risk of going out of business.